KeyC0de/AspectOrientedProgramming/readme.md

 I have developed this demo on my Windows 8.1 x86_64 computer, using IntelliJ IDEA 2018.1 for Java and Microsoft Visual Studio 2017 for C++.
 The C++ part lies in the cpp folder.

+For the Java aspectJ implementation you can find in-depth details in java_aspectj.pdf in Greek (sorry but you won't really be missing much).

 # Contribute